-Layers are used by all widgets to filter or restrict the widget's content to a particular audience.
+Layers are used by all widgets and various functions to filter or restrict the content or access to a particular audience.
 A layer can be based on conditions such as the user's authentication status (logged in vs. public), their role, and/or their customer code, just to name a few.

-If you've ever edited a widget in the CMS, you may have noticed the Layer selector on the General Options tab:
+If you've ever edited a widget in the CMS, you may have noticed the Layer selector under the General Options tab:

 Let's imagine you have a banner image advertising an exciting promotion, but it only applies to your B2C customers.
 In this case, you'd place the banner on the page using a Static Content widget, then use a layer to restrict that widget to users on a B2C role.
 As a result, B2B users would not see the banner at all.